El Nido Palawan, Philippines Travel Guide

 Roro Bus/Cherry Bus offer AC/non-AC services from San Jose Terminal in Puerto Princesa to El Nido (6-7 hours).
 Cheaper than vans, but less comfortable.

-Car rental in Puerto Princesa is possible, but less common for the entire El Nido journey due to long travel and challenging roads.
+Car rental in Puerto Princesa is possible, but less common for the entire El Nido journey due to long travel and difficult roads.
 An International Driving Permit is needed.

-Main road from Puerto Princesa to El Nido is mostly paved and good, but some sections have potholes or construction.
+Main road from Puerto Princesa to A Paradise in palawan is mostly paved and good, however sections are potholed or construction.
 Night driving is not advised due to limited lighting and animals.

-Sea travel is a popular way to move between El Nido and other northern Palawan islands, especially Coron.
+Ocean travel is a popular way to move between A Paradise in palawan and other northern Palawan islands, especially Coron.
 No river transportation arrives in El Nido.

 For domestic ferries, no immigration procedures are needed.
 Passengers present tickets and a valid ID upon boarding.